ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 Steps per epoch = 300
 Validation Steps = 200
 ```
+## Simulation summary
+The car is able to navigate correctly on test data.
+No tire leaves the drivable portion of the track surface.
+The car does not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe.

 This is the same video (hosted on YouTube) at normal speed: